When can I schedule an appointment?

 What happens after my pet has surgery?
 What do I need to know?

 Dr. Loughmiller uses dissolvable stitches so there is no need to have them removed.
 Dissolvable stitches can be present in your pet for up to 6 months.
-If after a few months your pet seems bothered by them, you can drop by the clinic on Wednesday at 9:30 a.m. to have them cut out.
+If after a few months your pet seems bothered by them, you can drop by the clinic on Friday at 9:30 a.m. to have them cut out.
 Your pet should be kept as calm as possible for a few days after surgery.
 Dogs are notorious for wanting to lick the incision area so they either need to be watched closely or be put in a cone (we have some available at the clinic).
 Most every after-surgery issue stems from a dog licking their stitches which causes them to dissolve too quickly, thus opening the wound and causing infection.
 Do not bathe your dog for at least 7 days after surgery, preferably 10 days and don't let them get the area wet.
 If your pet seems lethargic or loses their appetite, check the area for swelling or redness.
-If an immediate issue arises, contact your regular vet as Dr. Loughmiller is only at the clinic on Wednesdays.
+If an immediate issue arises, contact your regular vet as Dr. Loughmiller is only at the clinic on Fridays.
 You can resume feeding your pet once you take them home however they may vomit that first day due to the anesthesia.
 It's rare, but some dogs may cough for a few days due to irritation from the intubation tube.
 This is normal unless it continues or seems to affect their eating or breathing.
+Your pet also receives a tattoo showing they are altered.
+This is a small green/blue area on their stomach.
+This is not another incision!
+It's just under the first layers of skin.
 If you have a question, feel free to email email@example.com.
 Volunteers can access the email from anywhere so it is much quicker than calling the shelter's landline number (812-295-5900) and leaving a message.

 What do I need to do with my pet prior to surgery?